spsforks/ziglang-zig-wiki/Updating-libc.md

 You definitely need to inspect the *full* diff and look for patches that Zig has on top of these files and put them back in place.

+If any new features were added to features.h they probably need to be gated by the glibc version with an `#ifdef`.

 If you keep your glibc build artifacts, you can use it with `zig build test -fqemu --glibc-runtimes /foo/glibc/multi/install/glibcs`.

 ## musl